This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Be a conscious tourist

 One of the best ways to be a conscious traveler is by making sure that your travels will not cause harm, disrespect, or degrade fragile environments.
 Due to over-tourism, many places have had to place limits on how many people visit or enter certain destinations.
-Others have even had to completely shut down and close entrance to all visitors.
+Others have even had to completely shut down and close entrances to all visitors.

-When possible it is best to avoid over-populated areas or places struggling with crowds.
+When possible, it is best to avoid over-populated areas or places struggling with crowds.
 Explore off-beat places.

 Reuse your bedding and towels multiple times before requesting a replacement.
-Opt-out of using single-use toiletries or travel-sized toiletries (complimentary items) from the hotel.
+Opt out of using single-use toiletries or travel-sized toiletries (complimentary items) from the hotel.

 Volunteer a little of your time